Eucalyptus Essential Oil- Benefits, Uses, and Origin

 (Common name: broad-leaved peppermint eucalyptus, blue peppermint tree)

 The distinct blue heart-shaped eucalyptus leaves of the blue peppermint tree are where its name was derived.
-It has a combination of camphor and minty scent good for some respiratory problems such as coughs and colds.
+It has a combination of camphor and minty scent, good for some respiratory problems such as coughs and colds.
 It also relieves the symptoms of arthritis and can increase mental alertness.

 Eucalyptus smithii